ChristopherGabba/react-native-volume-manager/README.md

 <br/>

 - **Description**:
   Sets the audio session category, which determines how your app interacts with other audio.
-This method is deprecated and has been replaced with `configureAVAudioSession`.
+This method is deprecated and has been replaced with `configureAudioSession`.

 <br/>